 The networking doesn’t end when the clock strikes 12 and you’re back in your golden carriage.
 Remember, in order to create valuable connections, it’s important you follow up – either with an email, phone call or meeting up at another event.
 This shows that you appreciate their time and that you want to build a lasting working relationship.

 Most business connections will eventually come for a chat at your office.
 When they do, it’s important to make the right impression with an impressive, modern office space.
 That’s where Biz Hub can help.
-We have a range of superb serviced offices in the North England and office space to rent in the Midlands with the facilities you and your team need to succeed.
+We have a range of superb serviced offices across North England and the Midlands with the facilities you and your team need to succeed, this includes offices to rent Liverpool and offices to rent Hull.
 To find out more, contact our team on 0800 012 9088.